cplusplus/SG20/sources/modules/error-handling/categories-of-errors.md

 #### Caveats

 * The different error handling strategies have different trade-offs (runtime performance, readability, ...)
-* The tradeoff space depends on the runtime context (embedded, ...)
+* The trade-off space depends on the run-time context (embedded, ...)
-* There also exist unhandable errors (e.g., ODR violations, undefined behavior)
+* There also exist unhandleable errors (e.g., ODR violations, undefined behavior)

 #### Points to cover